 5. Once the pieces were fired a final time I glued them to a piece of wood I cut to size and painted black.
 My plan is to eventually add a black frame and display it in the Fine Arts Building.

 My students were as impressed as I was with the final product, and it was a huge hit at our annual art show.
 I love how each piece is important to the whole, and how it truly came together in the end.

 Thanks for visiting my blog, I hope you find useful information you can use in your classroom!
-Please comment if you have additional tips, ideas, or have done something similar in your class!
-Thanks for helping my spread the word about my blog by liking, tweeting, commenting, and subscribing!
+Please comment if you have additional tips, or ideas, or have done something similar in your class!
+Thanks for helping me spread the word about my blog by liking, tweeting, commenting, and subscribing!
 I couldn’t do it without you!

 AWESOME, Whit!
 SO cool watching your life unfold as an art teacher 🙂 It is obviously your calling!